 - Refer to Map TERR 1-1 for the botanical resources study area.
-The study area for: - Vegetation alliances, including riparian communities, includes areas within 1 mile of the FERC Project boundary. - Special-status plant, moss, and lichen populations includes lands within the FERC Project boundary.5 - NNIP populations includes lands within the FERC Project boundary.6 - Historic and existing botanical resources includes the historic inundation zones of Project reservoirs. - Characterization of the riparian community at riparian sampling sites along Project-affected stream segments (Table TERR 1-1 and Map TERR 1-2). - Documentation of the riparian community and wetlands in the potential enhancement area. - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study.
+The study area for: - Vegetation alliances, including riparian communities, includes areas within 1 mile of the FERC Project boundary. - Special-status plant, moss, and lichen populations includes lands within the FERC Project boundary.5 - NNIP populations includes lands within the FERC Project boundary.6 - Historic and existing botanical resources includes the historic inundation zones of Project reservoirs. - Characterization of the riparian community at riparian sampling sites along Project-affected stream segments (Table TERR 1-1 and Map TERR 1-2). - Documentation of the riparian community and wetlands in the potential enhancement area. - Studies will not be conducted at locations where access is unsafe (e.g., where there is very steep terrain) or on private property for which SCE has not received specific approval from the landowner to enter the property to perform the study. - For study elements proposed within the Ansel Adams Wilderness, SCE will provide a complete catalog of all temporary installations or equipment including, but not limited to, transect markers, their locations, timeline of scheduled use, and recommended disposal methods or removal, prior to any installation.
+SCE will also provide confirmation of removal of any temporary installations to the Forest Service at the end of the study period.

-Special-status plants along the Project-affected stream segments will only be documented at riparian sampling sites.
+5 Special-status plants along the Project-affected stream segments will only be documented at riparian sampling sites.
 Refer to Table TERR 1-1 for a list of riparian sampling sites.

-NNIPs along the Project-affected stream segments will only be documented at riparian sampling sites.
+6 NNIPs along the Project-affected stream segments will only be documented at riparian sampling sites.
 This includes documentation of invasive aquatic plants and algae (i.e., Didymo [Didymosphenia geminate]).
 Refer to Table TERR 1-1 for a list of riparian sampling sites.